Reactors

 You may wonder, how is it safe to make arbitrary external requests available through the public API.
 This sounds like a recipe for all kinds of denial-of-service problems.

 While it’s true that Reactors are powerful and used wrong it can be misused.
 Reactors are tightly integrated with Hantera’s access control layer, which means that calling Reactor Methods require explicit permission for the session.
-Additinally, as opposed to many other similar platforms, Hantera makes all effects of Reactors very easy to monitor.
-They are just data, after all.
-With clear visibility of effects combined with thoughtful design of Reactor Components, Hantera’s Reactors are safer than many other similar platforms on the market today.
+Additinally, as opposed to many other similar platforms, Hantera makes all effects of Reactors very easy to monitor through the Reactor Logs.

 The ACE pattern for reactors looks like this: